 The EAP will become a managed AP once it is adopted via the EAP Controller software.
 Users can manage the AP via a web browser.
-Refer to the EAP Controller User Guide from our website at www.tp-link.com to know more about EAP Controller software.
+Refer to the EAP Controller User Guide to know more about EAP Controller software.

 3.3 Switch to Standalone Mode